gilo2754/spring-boot-server/README.md

 - **Dockerizing the Backend:** Containerize the Spring Boot backend using Docker.
 - **Cloud Hosting:** Deploy the application to AWS or Google Cloud for scalability and reliability.
 - **Object Storage Service:** Utilize a Blob storage service for managing images and other objects.

+### Upcoming Features

+In the upcoming releases, the application will include the following features:

+- **Limited Appointment Creation:** Users will be restricted to creating a limited number of appointments for a specific specialty.
+This limit will be configurable in the `applications.properties` file.

+- **Monthly Appointment Limit:** Users will have a maximum limit on the number of appointments they can create within a month or a defined period.
+This limit will also be configurable in the `applications.properties` file.

+- **Notification System:** The application will implement a notification system to send reminders, confirmations, and cancellations of appointments via SMS, email, or WhatsApp.

+- **Google Maps Integration:** Integration with Google Maps will be added to provide location and directions for clinics.

+- **Profile Picture Upload:** Users and clinics will have the ability to upload profile pictures for their profiles.

+Please note that these features are planned for future development and may not be available in the current version of the application.
+Stay tuned for updates and enhancements!

 -> The application will be available at http://localhost:8081.